How to Make a Penny Coffee Table

 Step 2: Sort the Pennies

-Next, we sorted our pennies into 2 piles.
 Since I wanted to make a monogram out of the pennies, we sorted them into light and dark.

 The third step was the most time-consuming.
 We arranged all of the pennies on top of the table.

-Step 4: Trim the Edge
+Step 4: Trim Pennies for the Edge

 STANLEY FATMAX Tin Snips , Straight Cut, Aviation Snip, 9-7/8-Inch (14-563)STANLEY FATMAX Tin Snips , Straight Cut, Aviation Snip, 9-7/8-Inch (14-563)STANLEY FATMAX Tin Snips , Straight Cut, Aviation Snip, 9-7/8-Inch (14-563)